lnoir/mcp-catalogue/docs/adding-servers.md

 /**
  * Brief description of what this tool does
  *
- * Parameters:
- * - param1: string (required) - Description of param1
- * - param2: number (optional) - Description of param2, defaults to 10
- *
- * Example:
- * ```json
- * {
- *   "param1": "example-value",
- *   "param2": 42
- * }
- * ```
+ * Add any gotchas or usage hints here; this block shows up in discovery output.
  */

-export const description = 'Brief description of what this tool does';
+import { callMCPTool } from '../../mcp-client.js';
+import type { MCPToolResponse } from '../../types.js';

+export interface ToolInput {
+  param1: string; // Description of param1 and required format
+  param2?: number; // Optional parameter, defaults to 10
+}

-export const inputSchema = {
+export interface ToolResponse {
-  param1: { type: 'string', required: true, description: 'Description of param1' },
-  param2: { type: 'number', required: false, description: 'Description of param2, defaults to 10' },
-};
+  result: string;
+  success: boolean;
+}

+export async function toolName(
+  input: ToolInput
+): Promise<MCPToolResponse<ToolResponse>> {
+  return callMCPTool<ToolResponse>('server-name', 'tool_name', input);
+}
 ```

 **Critical: Document Parameters Accurately**

-The parameter documentation is **essential** for usability.
-Without it, users (including AI agents) have to guess parameter names and types through trial-and-error.

-For each parameter, document:
+Inline comments on each property replace the old `inputSchema` table.
+Make sure
+you cover:
-1. **Name** - Exact parameter name the server expects
+1. Exact parameter names
-2. **Type** - string, number, boolean, array, object
-3. **Required** - Whether it's required or optional
+2. Whether they’re required or optional (and default values)
-4. **Description** - What it does, format requirements, valid values
-5. **Example** - Show a complete, working example
+3. Format expectations (comma-separated, ISO date, etc.)
+4. Any authentication requirements (e.g., `access_key` optional)

 **How to find accurate parameters:**
-- Use `pnpm run discover -- test your-server-name` to connect and see what the server expects
+- Use `pnpm run discover -- test your-server-name` to inspect tool schemas
-- Check the server's source code or documentation
+- Check the upstream server’s source code or docs
-- Make test calls and observe error messages about missing/invalid fields
+- Make test calls and watch for validation errors
-- For remote servers, trial-and-error may be necessary - document what you learn!
+- Document what you learn directly in the interface

 **Important**:
-- Function name: camelCase (`tool1`)
+- Function name: camelCase (`toolName`)
-- MCP tool name: snake_case (`'tool_1'`)
+- MCP tool name: snake_case (`'tool_name'`)
 - Server name: kebab-case (`'your-server-name'`)
-- Include comprehensive JSDoc with parameters and examples
+- Keep everything in one file: JSDoc, interfaces, and the wrapper function
+- Avoid `export *` re-exports of types in `index.ts`; import the tool function
+  directly (`export { toolName } from './tool-name.js'`) so interfaces with the
+  same name in different files don’t collide.

 ### 6. Create `index.ts`